dgraceli/git-task/README.md

 # git-task
 Hi, This is Denila doing my Bachelors at NHCE, Bangalore.

-Super exited to be part of the 30 Days of Web Developementdo course!!
+Super exited to be part of the 30 Days of Web Developement course!!